soyroberto/pythonsecurity/README.md

 ## Generative AI: Prompt Engineering Basics

+**I created this Python code to monitor the creation of XLS files inside a folder.
+Files are deleted on the spot**

 It a training I ran over at Coursera, very useful and insightful about how to properly PROMPT and ask the righ questions to AI services:
 DeepSeek, Chatgpt among others.